SirRandoo/toolkit-utils/itemlist.md

 The first step in this process is forking the [item list](https://github.com/sirrandoo/itemlist) on Github.
 ![Fork the item list on Github]({{- "/assets/itemlist/fork.png" | relative_url -}})

+Before we begin, it's important to mention that you probably won't break your item list with the changes you may or may not make to it.
+It's meant to be as beginner friendly as possible, with this page as a guide to the few instances where it isn't.
+Those instances are:

+### Editing YAML Files

+You'll be editing a yaml (`.yml`) file or two if you plan on tailoring the site to your needs.
+The important thing about yaml files is that you *need* to have a space after the `:`, or your site won't build with the latest changes.

+### Making Changes

+Whenever you make changes to the contents of the site, Github tries to rebuild the site.
+Beside the changes you've made, there is a green check, small X, or a loading icon.
+Clicking on either of those icons, then clicking `Details` in the pop-up will take you to the current status of the build process.
+If the site didn't build properly, this would be the main way to figure out what went wrong.
+If everything went okay, and your site still isn't updated, your browser may have cached what your item list was *prior* to the changes.
+You can clear the cache by doing `CTRL+R`.

 ## Configuring the Url

 Once Github is finished forking your item list, you can navigate to the repository's settings page.